cisagov/get.gov/pages/domains/domains_eligibility.md

 {% include 'content-blocks/org_types.md' %}

 ## How we determine eligibility
 After you request a .gov domain, we'll review the information you provided about your organization.
 We use the [U.S. Census Bureau’s criteria for classifying governments](https://www.census.gov/programs-surveys/gus/technical-documentation/methodology/population-of-interest1.html){.usa-link--external} to help determine eligibility.
-In some cases, we'll request more information (such as legislation, a charter, or bylaws) to verify eligibility.
+In some cases, we'll ask for more information (such as legislation, a charter, or bylaws) to verify eligibility.

 ## You must have approval from an authorizing official within your organization